R911/covey.town/FEATURE.md

 ## Multi-login

 Covey.town allows a single user to login multiple times (different tabs) but, if a user is already inside a town, they cannot enter that town again.

+## Meeting Notes

+Covey.Town has a meeting note feature that allows all players to add to the notes when they are in the town.
+The added notes are saved and players who enter the meeting later, will receive the record of the notes in their meeting notes window.
+This will allow players to catch up on what they have missed.
+Players are also able to download a copy of the meeting notes to their local drive.

+## Chat

+- ### Whole Group Chat

+  - Covey.Town has a whole group chat feature that allows players to send messages to all other players in the town.
+Unlike the meeting notes, the whole group chat does not keep a running record of the messages.
+To access the whole group chat, select "Everyone" from the participants drop-down.

+- ### One-to-one Chat

+  - Covey.Town has a one-to-one chat feature that allows a player to send private messages to a single other player in the town.
+Players can select the player's username they want to send the message to from the participants drop-down.
+When a player is selected, the chat window loads and displays the chat history between the two players since joining the town.

+- ### Small Group Chat
+  - Covey.Town has a small group chat feature that allows a player to send private messages to a select group of players in the town.
+Multiple usernames can be selected from the participants drop-down, which forms a group.
+When a group of usernames is selected, the chat history in that group is loaded onto the chat window.

 ## Missing Features